KP workers in Rotherham paid peanuts says strike-threat union

 'Unprecedented'

-KP Snacks, which began nut production in Rotherham in 1948, said it had been advised by Unite representatives at its Hellaby site that the latest pay offer had been rejected.
+KP Snacks, which began nut production in Rotherham in 1948 and employs 210 people in the town, said it had been advised by Unite representatives at its Hellaby site that the latest pay offer had been rejected.

 Manufacturing director Mark Duffy said: "We believe that the offer of 8% with no strings backdated to April 2023 is fair, equitable and ahead of most pay deals this year within the industry.